 It's easy!
 Fifteen minutes is all it takes to complete the short online survey.
 Based on youranswers we immediately email you your Career Report with a link to download your ResumeGuide.

 Includes Iinks to Myfuture, the Government website containing detailed job information.

-Lingo LITE is an image and video-based foreign language learning tool for 260 of the most basic words and terms in 30 languages.
+Lingo LTE is an image and video-based foreign language learning tool for 260 of the most basic words and terms in 30 languages.
 Users can select from any of 30 interface languages.

-Lingo LITE uses Associative Multimedia Learning to help the user associate an image with the correct foreign word without first translating it into their native language.
+Lingo LTE uses Associative Multimedia Learning to help the user associate an image with the correct foreign word without first translating it into their native language.